wate-labs/wate/README.md

 > If you have requests that need polling you can use the `retries` property to
 > set the number of attempts until a response is valid.
 This can be helpful
 > when the server is doing some asynchronous work and you need to poll.
+The
+> retry mechanism will take the `delayed` property into account.

 ###### Params